DeepRegNet/DeepReg/docs/source/docs/cli.md

   Example usage:

   - `--save_png`, for saving the outputs in png format.
-  - `--save_png`, for not saving the outputs in png format.
+  - `--no_png`, for not saving the outputs in png format.

 - **Configuration**: